All about newborn poo

 8 minutes

-If your baby seems happy and is eating well, chances are things are fine (even if you feel like you’re up to your elbows in dirty nappies).
+If your baby seems happy and is eating well, chances are things are fine (even if you need to change them 12 times a day).
+However, it’s always best to trust your parenting instincts and speak to your pediatrician if you’re worried about your little one’s bowel movements.

 Meconium: Within 48 hours